YouTube search results for A-list celebrities hijacked by conspiracy theorists

 YouTube’s effort to contain misinformation and propaganda on its platform remains a work in progress, as videos from a far-right conspiracy group showed on Monday.

-Three of the top five videos for users searching for Steven Spielberg, who became a target last week, featured baseless child sex ring allegations.
-The top six results for Cemex accused the company of heping to run a child sex ring.
+Three of the top five videos for users searching for Spielberg, who became a target last week, featured unfounded child sex ring allegations.
+The top six results for Cemex accused the company of helping to run a child sex ring.
 YouTube’s search bar also autocompleted “Cemex child trafficking” when a user searched for Cemex.

 The Qanon conspiracy theory community targeted Hanks, Spielberg and Cemex by reading into vague context clues by “Q,” a 4chan user who purports to have a top-secret classification called “Q-clearance.”
-Q has explicitly mentioned Cemex and separately child sex rings, but hasn’t referenced Hanks or Spielberg.
-Still, users who follow the conspiracy believe the context clues of the posts reveal ties to Hanks and Spielberg.
+Q has explicitly mentioned Cemex and separately child sex rings, but hasn’t referred to Hanks or Spielberg.
+Still, users who follow the conspiracy believe that clues in the posts reveal ties to Hanks and Spielberg.

 YouTube did not respond to a request for comment.
 Some conspiracy videos’ rankings dropped after NBC News reached out for comment on Monday.

 The video portal, which is the second-most visited website in the world according to Alexa analytics, has been repeatedly criticized for not curtailing videos of conspiracy theories and false information on its platform.
-In the aftermath of the Parkland shooting massacre, the top spot in YouTube’s trending section featured a video that claimed David Hogg, a 17-year-old student who hid from the shooter, was a “crisis actor,” trained to pretend to have been in an emergency situation.
+In the aftermath of the Feb.
+14 shooting massacre in Parkland, Florida, the top spot in YouTube’s trending section featured a video that claimed David Hogg, a 17-year-old student who hid from the shooter, was a “crisis actor,” trained to pretend to have been in an emergency situation.

 Several of the Qanon videos have racked up hundreds of thousands of views on YouTube.
 The conspiracy theory has picked up steam in recent months on various parts of the internet including Reddit, Twitter and the notorious 4chan message board.
-An app pushing out new parts of the conspiracy theory called QDrops was the No. 10 ranked paid app on all of Apple’s App Store before the phone giant pulled the app from its service this month.
+An app pushing out new parts of the conspiracy theory called QDrops was the No. 10-ranked paid app on all of Apple’s App Store before the tech giant pulled the app from its service this month.

 Qanon’s smear campaign against Cemex has spurred a least one organization to take real-life action against the company.
 A group called “Veterans On Patrol” staked out a homeless encampment for months, claiming that it was a child sex trafficking camp with ties to Cemex while livestreaming on YouTube and Facebook.
 Police repeatedly reaffirmed that the site is not a child trafficking camp.